CDAT/jupyter-vcdat/kube/README.md

 release number and features.
 Go to https://github.com/CDAT/jupyter-vcdat/releases and make sure the release has been tagged with latest commit.
 Once everything has been done and all tests have passed, then jupyter-vcdat is ready to publish to npm and docker hub.
-Follow steps below to publish a new docker image and the npm package.
+Follow the steps below to make official published versions.

+## NPM Release

+## Manual Publish steps:
+Note: The steps below are for manually publishing jupyter-vcdat to npm and docker hub, however every commit to master will automaticaly publish as the nightly tag (after tests pass), so these steps are for stable/official releases only.

 ## NPM Publish steps: